 “It’s getting late, we’re leaving.”
 And with an expressionless face that Anaxandra was so accustomed to, Draco apparated them back to the house.

-“What was that about?” she angrily asked, rubbing her wrist where Draco had clung onto her so tightly.
+“What was that about?” she snapped, rubbing her wrist where Draco had clung onto her so tightly.

 “I have to go home,” Draco said, disappearing.

 Confused and slightly upset, Anaxandra walked upstairs to her room to change.
 She slipped off her sweater, and then walked in the bathroom with a glance in the large rectangular mirror to see her reflection.
 She grimaced.
 This brown haired, blue-eyed person wasn’t her.
 Even though she knew that the spells would wear off soon, she couldn't stand to look at this unfamiliar reflection any longer.

 She smoothed her fingers over her cheeks, remolding them back in to her normal bone structure.
 Her eyes fluttered, her irises changing back slowly from blue to gray.
 She ran her fingers through her hair, and soon it was back to its normal dark auburn color.
 A relieved sigh escaped her lips.
 It felt good to see her own reflection looking back.

 Anaxandra stood on her bed, her hands reaching up over her head then pulling them down.
 Stars fell like snowflakes to their proper positions around the room, and soon the galaxy that was confined to her ceiling was now sprawled throughout her room.

 “Aquarius, Cepheus, Lacerta,” she recited, touching each constellation and lighting it up with the tip of her finger, “Cassiopeia, Pisces, Draco…”

 Anaxandra held the last constellation in her hand, thinking about what she had to do in the unknown amount of time left.
 Guilt was beginning to wash over her, thinking about how they had interacted with each other earlier.
 She brushed it off, letting the constellation float back up and began naming them off again.